 - Students who attend lectures and are actively engaged during the lecture tend to achieve a significantly better mark in the course.
-To encourage active participation and practice, students will receive up to 20% for their participation in the course. - Your participation and professionalism will be assessed at the end of the term, based on the following: - o (1) Value-added contributions to class/case discussions, and - Your willingness to participate and the quality of your contributions during class and case discussions will be a primary determinant of your participation and professionalism mark. - Though regular contribution is valuable, the quality and depth of contribution is equally, if not more, important. - Being unprepared for case discussions will have an adverse effect on your grade. - (2) Professionalism - Professionalism includes respect for the class and your peers. - It is important that you treat each class as a business meeting.
+To encourage active participation and practice, students will receive up to 20% for their participation in the course. - Your participation and professionalism will be assessed at the end of the term, based on the following: - o (1) Value-added contributions to class/case discussions, and - Your willingness to participate and the quality of your contributions during class and case discussions will be a primary determinant of your participation and professionalism mark. - Though regular contribution is valuable, the quality and depth of contribution is equally, if not more, important. - Being unprepared for case discussions will have an adverse effect on your grade. - o (2) Professionalism - Professionalism includes respect for the class and your peers. - It is important that you treat each class as a business meeting.
 As such, it is important to be on-time, be prepared and attentive, be ready to engage, be open to ideas, be courteous and attentive to fellow students, and prepare for each class.
-Please have your name tag displayed each class.
+Please have your name tag displayed each class and please bring your UBC Card to every class.

-4. Group Project (40%)
+4. Group Project and Video Reflection (40%)

-- The Group Project will be done in self-selected groups of 3 to 4 individuals. - The group will be expected to conduct a comprehensive financial analysis project for a selected North American-listed public company (Listed on either the TSX, TSXV, NYSE, or NASDAQ). - A completed project will include business strategy analysis, accounting analysis, financial ratio analysis, cash flow analysis as well as forecasting/projecting and valuation analysis. - Details of the group project will be posted on Canvas. - The Group Project will be due on Saturday, October 14, 2023).
+- The Group Project will be done in self-selected groups of 4 individuals. - The group will be expected to conduct a comprehensive financial analysis project for a selected North American-listed public company (Listed on either the TSX, TSXV, NYSE, or NASDAQ). - A completed project will include business strategy analysis, accounting analysis, financial ratio analysis, cash flow analysis as well as forecasting/projecting and valuation analysis. - Details of the group project will be posted on Canvas. - The Group Project and Video Reflection will be due on Sunday, August 3 @ 11:59 PM.